NewsAppsUMD/first-news-app-umd/docs/index.rst

         </body>
     </html>

-Open up ``detail.html`` and make a map there, focus on just that victim.
+Open up ``detail.html`` and make a map there, focus on just that call.

 .. code-block:: html
     :emphasize-lines: 8,14-23